adamhstewart/doip-docs/docs/custom-actions.md

 # Custom Actions
 Sometimes you want to add a custom action to your character.
-You can do so in the [Avrae dashboard](https://avrae.io/dashboard/characters)
+You can do so in the <a href="https://avrae.io/dashboard/characters" target="_blank">Avrae dashboard</a>.

 ## Adding a Custom Action